Are you trying to conceive? Check out our top ten ‘must haves’ for couples preparing for a baby!

 2. Choose a good location for baby making.
 If you are actively trying during your fertile times each month, spontaneity is probably no longer part of the picture.
-Choose a room where your mind won’t wander; no paperwork, no pictures of family.
+Choose a room where your mind won’t wander — no paperwork, no pictures of family.
 Make it a place that is comfy and you can move around, be loud, be free.
-Have all your ‘tools’ there as well; lube, toys, ect.
+Have all your ‘tools’ there as well; lube, toys, etc.

 3. Foreplay!
 Remember #5 above?
-This will help to create that all important cervical mucous.
+This will help to create that all important cervical mucus.
 Women need adequate stimulation to produce adequate amounts of CM for intercourse.
 Both studies and testimonials from women show that ladies need more time to climax; foreplay helps to ensure she will climax.
-During orgasm the cervix spasms and slightly dilates; this is known as the “upsuck theory of female orgasm”.
-Basically the cervix sucks the semen up into the uterus, increasing the likelihood of conception.
+During orgasm, the cervix spasms and slightly dilates; this is known as the “upsuck theory of female orgasm”.
+Basically, the cervix sucks the semen up into the uterus, increasing the likelihood of conception.

 10. Positive Attitude